 Parents and families are encouraged to be fully involved in their child's education.
-They are contacted by telephone to discuss their child's needs or if they have any concerns.
-There are also opportunities to speak to teachers at Parents' Evenings or they may wish to have a meeting in school with a teacher or with the SENDCO.
+They are invited to meet the SENDCo three times per academic year.
+There are also opportunities to speak to teachers at Parents' Evenings.

 Managing students' needs on the SEND register